thefungiz/nebmyco/src/pages/index.md

 image: /img/people/christmas_party.webp
 heading: Welcome!
 subheading: Welcome to NMS!
 We are a community of mycophiles from Nebraska and surrounding areas.
-description: We are a group of mushroom enthusiasts working to bring the mushroom lovers together in our great state of Nebraska.
+description: We are a community of mushroom enthusiasts dedicated to promoting the study, cultivation, and appreciation of fungi.
+Whether you are a seasoned mycophile or just starting to explore the fascinating world of mushrooms, we invite you to join us in learning more about these mysterious and essential organisms.
+Our website is a hub of information on local events, forays, educational resources, and more.
+We hope to inspire curiosity and wonder in the incredible diversity of fungi and their role in our world.
 intro:
   blurbs:
     - image: /img/NMS-trans.webp